crawl/dgamelaunch-config/README.md

 # dgamelaunch-config

+These scripts have been dockerised, with volumes to store permanent data, to allow for ease of deployment along with a very simple azure template to host the docker container on a vm.

 This is a collection of scripts to manage a dgamelaunch (http://nethackwiki.com/wiki/Dgamelaunch) install, all run from an umbrella `dgl` script.